reid-moffat/suite-metrics/README.md

 metrics.pathToString(['suite 1', 'sub-suite 2', 'test 3']); // -> "[suite 1, sub-suite 2, test 3]"

-metrics.getTotalTestCount(); // # of completed tests in this metrics instance

-metrics.getAverageTestDuration(); // Average test duration for all tests (microseconds)

 metrics.getTestsInOrder(); // Copy of all tests in order they were completed
 ```